Ladies and Gentlemen,

 The reasons for the social problems of hearing-impaired persons are diverse.
 Being excluded from the society of normal hearers due to the hearing-impairment, to pecularities of articulation, to limited language competence, to different mentality, to visual orientation, to different fields of interest.
 From my professional activity as a teacher of hearing-impaired and deaf persons I could quote some examples - which would be quite superfluous in your group.

-But let's return to systematics: When it comes to bring to light the compensatory aspects of the Internet we have to clarify the deficits of the hearing-impaired -
+But let's return to systematics: When it comes to bring to light the

 * in the area of communication